awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-cli.md

    }
    ```

-## Step 4: Register a Run Command Task for the Maintenance Window to Update SSM Agent<a name="mw-walkthrough-cli-tasks"></a>
+## Step 4: Register a Run Command task for the maintenance window to update SSM Agent<a name="mw-walkthrough-cli-tasks"></a>

 Use the following procedure to register a Run Command task for the maintenance window you created in Step 2\.
 The Run Command task updates SSM Agent on the registered targets\.